Last updated 20 November 2015

-Your add-on service is now launched and users are signing up.
-In the first phase, your focus was on integration and testing.
+Your add-on service is now either beta or GA and users are signing up.
+In the alpha phase, your focus was on integration and testing.
 Now that your add-on is launched, your focus will shift to the ongoing operation of your cloud service as well as assisting users who experience problems.
-After all, your users are the reason you even have an add-on.
+After all, your users are the very reason you even have an add-on.

 The following covers the support tools which Heroku offers along with guidelines and expectations around how to support your users.